-Marott Park overview
+Marott Woods Nature Preserve overview

 The site contains 22 acres of old field in early woodland succession.
 By looking at aerial photographs from 1937, 1941, and 1956 and into the late seventies, this area was used for row crop agriculture.
 The agricultural field lay fallow and the property is now in an early woodland stage of succession.
 Plant species such as staghorn sumac and Canada goldenrod grow here.
 Native trees include young stands of mesic floodplain tree species such as sycamore and hackberry.
 However, most of the area contains thick pockets of invasive exotic shrubs and trees.
 The most common species is Amur honeysuckle.
 Other species include Siberian elm, white mulberry, tree-of-heaven, and common privet.
-There are also several invasive-exotic groundcovers and vines.
-These include wintercreeper, Japanese honeysuckle, oriental bittersweet, crown vetch, and vinca.
+There are also several invasive groundcovers and vines; these include wintercreeper, Japanese honeysuckle, oriental bittersweet, crown vetch, and vinca.
 Garlic mustard is also prominent.

 The short-term goal is to establish control over the invasive plants and the seeds that will vigorously sprout from the seed bank in the soil.
 The long-term goal of the restoration is to sustain the recovery and regeneration of native forest plant communities that include native canopy trees, understory shrubs and trees, and an herbaceous layer of flowers, grasses and sedges.

-A number of Eagle Scout candidates, churches and businesses have donated their time to restoring this park.
+A number of Eagle Scout candidates, churches and businesses have donated their time to restoring this area.
 Additionally, the IUPUI Center for Earth and Environmental Science, the Sierra Club and Butler University Department of Biological Sciences are partner groups that help maintain the preserve.